thesimplyinitiative/the-simply-initiative/README.md

 Installation guides vary by package.
 Each package has its own README.md file you can refer to for installation and usage instructions.
 Preferably, head over to the [docs](https://docs.thesimplyinitiative.com.au) to learn more about each package.

+### Plug and Play

+The monorepo uses Yarn Berry with Plug n Play (PnP).
+It doesn't have a `node_modules` directory, nor does it require one.
+You can learn more about Yarn Berry [here](https://yarnpkg.com/getting-started/migration).

 ## Monorepo Commands

+This package uses `yarn workspaces`.
+You can learn more about workspaces [here](https://yarnpkg.com/features/workspaces).

-The following commands are available in this Monorepo:
+**The following commands are available in this Monorepo:**

 ### React